New Zealand to crack down on foreign political donations

+The move follows warnings, including from the country’s intelligence agency, of the risk of foreign meddling in New Zealand politics.

-The government said it would introduce legislation on Tuesday banning donations over NZ$50 ($32) to political parties and candidates by foreigners.
+The government introduced legislation into Parliament banning donations over NZ$50 ($32) to political parties and candidates by foreigners, a sharp decrease from the current NZ$1,500 threshold.

 “The risk of foreign interference in elections is a growing international phenomenon and can take many forms, including donations.
-New Zealand is not immune from this risk,” Justice Minister Andrew Little said in an emailed statement.
+New Zealand is not immune from this risk,” Justice Minister Andrew Little said in a statement.

 The new laws also would require the names and addresses of those funding election advertisements in all mediums to be published to reduce the “avalanche of fake-news social-media ads” that had marred elections overseas, Little said.